jrheard/blog/python/blackjack.md

 * If at any point dealer's count is 17 or higher, the dealer's turn immediately ends.
 * If the dealer's count goes over 21, the dealer busts and the player wins.

 Once the dealer's turn is over, you should call `print_game_status()` so that the player can see what happened.
+You should only call it a single time at the end of the dealer's turn, you don't need to call it every time the dealer draws a card.

 **Note**: If the player busted during their turn, the game should end immediately and you should **skip the dealer's turn**.